+To obtain training data in a topology-aware context, we compute a large number of optimization instances over various network topologies and commodity flow deployments by the DCG algorithm \cite{cheng2014systematic}.
+All these instance solutions will be mixed together to form a training data set to conduct supervised learning.
+The trained machine will then be applied for link prediction over different new topologies and commodity flow cases to examine the topology-aware efficiency and robustness of our learning methods.

-The supervised learning algorithm uses training datasets generated from the teacher algorithm~\cite{liu_energy-efficient_2014}.
-Each sample in the datasets corresponds to a problem instance.
-Unless otherwise stated, the problem instances are described with the graph format and software library functions provided by networkx~\cite{networkx}.
-The network instances are generated following different rules: In \texttt{random} dataset, the network is a \emph{random geometric} graph: a given number of nodes are uniformly randomly placed within a square area, with minimum and maximum distances $d_{\text{min}}$ and $d_{\text{max}}$; In the \texttt{grid} dataset, the nodes are placed on a rectangular grid with a unit Gaussian random perturbation $\mathcal{N}(0, 1)$ to model the error in deployment.
-The nodes are connected to as many neighbors as possible within their transmission range.
-This is a case with high structural similarity within the graph, and hence is more difficult to separate different parts from each other.
-The \texttt{waxman}~\cite{waxman_routing_1988} dataset contains the cases where the nodes form a edge with a probability $p = \beta \text{exp} (- d / \alpha L)$, where $d$ and $L$ are the distance and the maximum distance between two nodes.
+\paragraph{Datasets} The network instances are generated following different rules: In \texttt{random} dataset, the network is a \emph{random geometric} graph: a given number of nodes are uniformly randomly placed within a square area, with minimum and maximum distances; In the \texttt{grid} dataset, the nodes are placed on a rectangular grid with a unit Gaussian random perturbation to model the error in deployment.
+The nodes are \emph{connected} to as many neighbors as possible within their transmission range, in the sense that any node within the transmission range can be chosen as the next hop by the scheduling process.
+For each case, the nodes with data demands are selected randomly, and the total number of demands range from $1-5$.
+We generate data samples with $10$, $30$ and $50$ nodes to represent the small, medium and large networks scales.

-Once the network nodes and links are placed, we calculate the each link's maximum rate as the Shannon capacity when there is only system-wide white noise and no interference.
-For each of the scenario we also augment the dataset by generating perturbed instances: we introduce random additive uniform noise to the link rates to model the fact that the algorithm needs to make decision in the presence of noisy data.

-For each configuration, we randomly generate the node pairs with demands.
-The node pairs are checked to ensure that at least one path exists between them.
-Then the optimization problem is solved with a column generation method as listed in~\cite{liu_deep_2018}, which consists of iterations of linear programming solved by commercial solver Gurobi~\cite{gurobi} until the solution converges.
-The solution contains which network links are scheduled and for how long in one time slot, as well as the total amount of per-link flow.